Shahid-1177/OIBSIP-/iris_flower _prediction/README.md

 ## **Workflow**

 1. **Data Loading & Inspection:** The iris.csv file is loaded into a Pandas DataFrame.
 Initial analysis is performed (head, info, describe, value\_counts) to understand the data's structure, check for missing values, and see the distribution of the three species.
 2.  **Exploratory Data Analysis (EDA):**
    * Histograms and boxplots were created to understand feature distributions and identify outliers.
    * Scatter plots and a sns.pairplot were used to visualize the relationships between features, colored by species.
 This revealed that *Iris-setosa* is highly separable from the other two species.
    * A correlation heatmap was plotted to quantify the relationships between features.
 3. **Data Preprocessing:**
    * The Id column was dropped.
    * The categorical Species target variable was converted into numerical labels (0, 1, 2\) using sklearn.preprocessing.LabelEncoder.
 4.   **Baseline Model Training:**
    * The data was split into a 70% training set and a 30% testing set.
    * Five different classification models were trained and evaluated on their accuracy:
      * Logistic Regression (93.3% accuracy)
      * K-Nearest Neighbors (KNN) (93.3% accuracy)
      * Decision Tree Classifier (91.1% accuracy)
      * Random Forest Classifier (91.1% accuracy)
      * Support Vector Classifier (SVC) (95.6% accuracy)
 5.   **Data Cleaning & Final Modeling:**
    * Based on the boxplots from the EDA, four outliers were identified and removed from the SepalWidthCm feature using the 1.5 \* IQR (Interquartile Range) rule.
    * The cleaned data was re-split, and the top-performing models were re-trained.

-6.**App for hosting our model**
+6. **App for hosting our model**
    *simple Streamlit application (app.py) for Iris Flower classification.

 ## **Final Model & Results**

 Removing the outliers significantly improved model performance.
 The final models achieved the following on the test set: